adrn/gala/docs/coordinates/index.rst

-The `~gala.coordinates` subpackage primarily provides specialty :mod:`astropy.coordinates` frame classes for coordinate systems defined by the Sagittarius, Orphan, and GD1 streams.
-It also contains functions for converting velocities between various astronomical coordinate frames and systems, but these are now deprecated with v0.2 because Astropy v2.0 `now supports velocity transformations
+The `~gala.coordinates` subpackage primarily provides specialty :mod:`astropy.coordinates` frame classes for coordinate systems defined by the Sagittarius, Orphan, and GD1 streams, and for other common Galactic dynamics tasks like removing solar reflex motion from proper motions or radial velocities.
+It also contains deprecated functions for converting velocities between various astronomical coordinate frames and systems, but these will be removed soon because Astropy v2.0 `now supports velocity transformations
 <http://docs.astropy.org/en/stable/coordinates/velocities.html>`_.

 For the examples below the following imports have already been executed::